PrismaticDevs/Team-Profile-Generator/README.md

 ## Description

-This command line appliction gnerates an employee roster based on the user's answers to a series of prompts.
+This command line appliction gnerates an employee roster in an HTML file with Bootstrap styling based on the user's answers to a series of prompts.

 ## Installation